The Bad Shepherd – Zechariah 11

 Jesus told a parable about a good shepherd with 100 sheep.
 When one of His sheep became lost, He left the ninety-nine to go search for it until He found it.
 When He found it, there was great joy on earth and in heaven.

-The Lord is still searching for lost sheep today, be it in a lonely flat or apartment, a bar, a jail or prison, in a crowd, or anywhere someone has lost their way or their purpose and is searching for a solution.
-Jesus is there to fill the emptiness inside with His loving presence.
-He is right there.
+The Lord is still searching for “lost sheep” today, those he loves who have not yet turned to him.
+They may be found in a lonely flat or apartment, a bar, a jail or prison, alone, even in a crowd, or any place where someone has lost their way or their purpose, and is searching for a solution with their last bit of hope.
+Jesus is right there and wants to fill our emptiness with His loving presence.
+He will never turn us away.

-Lord, keep us safe always from the bad shepherds.
-Grant us discernment and wisdom to keep us away from their lures and charms.
-Help us to walk closely with You, the true Good Shepherd, bathed in Your great light and love, and surrounded with Your protection.
+Lord Jesus, keep us safe from the bad shepherds.
+Grant us discernment and wisdom to help us resist their lures and charms.
+Guide us to walk closer with You, our true Good Shepherd, and be bathed in Your great glory and light, deeply loved, and surrounded with Your protection.
 We ask this in Jesus’ name, Amen.